-There are countless audio plugins out there used to achieve dynamics.
+Music producers use different audio plugins to achieve dynamics.
 There are a plethora of options when we’re talking about compressors, dynamic equalizers, expanders and so on.
-Still every once in a while a dynamic processor plugin pops up and quickly becomes a game changer.
+Still, every once in a while a dynamic processor plugin pops up and quickly becomes a game changer.
 One of those processors is definitely the Inflator by Sonnox.

 Inflator by Sonnox